Purchase Computers and Software

 Get Connected to the Internet

-Get connected to Cornell's Wi-Fi and Wired Network Services.
-All residence halls provide Wi-Fi (choose eduroam to protect your privacy) or wired network connections.
-Cornell also provides both standard and secure Wi-Fi service in key public spaces throughout the campus, including libraries, student study lounges, and many campus dining facilities and academic buildings.
+Get connected to Cornell's Wi-Fi service.
+Cornell student housing is a Wi-Fi community, providing connectivity to the campus network and access to the Internet.
+Wi-Fi is available in most university residence halls and some fraternities and sororities.
+Students should connect to the eduroam network.
+Cornell also provides secure Wi-Fi service in key public spaces throughout campus, including libraries, student study lounges, and many campus dining facilities and academic buildings.

 Protect Your Computer, Your Identity, and Your Privacy

-- Uninstall file sharing programs (for music, movies and software, etc. you don't own) prior to arriving at Cornell to avoid Copyright Infringement Risks.
+- Uninstall file sharing programs (for music, movies, software, etc. you don't own) prior to arriving at Cornell to avoid copyright infringement risks.

-- Find FREE antivirus solutions and install FREE software that increases your chances of recovering a lost or stolen laptop or smartphone, and learn what to do if your computer or NetID password are ever compromised at Student IT Resources.
+- Find answers to all your questions about Cornell's IT Services including free tools to help you collaborate and stay organized.
+Plus, learn what to do if your computer or NetID password are ever compromised at Student IT Resources.

 - Set your NetID password security questions so you can reset your password if you ever forget it or suspect it has been stolen.